atbrew/atbrew.github.io/docs/_posts/2024-1-25-chess_project.markdown

 This plan should give you a structured approach to your project.
 Each week's goal is achievable within 8-10 hours, allowing time for both hands-on work and learning.
 Remember, flexibility is key; some tasks may take longer than anticipated.
 Good luck with your project, and enjoy the process!

-Thank you AI overlord, onwards with learning!
+Thank you, AI overlord, onwards with learning!